le332313/Dell_G7_7588_OpenCore_Hackintosh/README.md

 # Dell_G7_7588_OpenCore_Hackintosh
-## **Great new: I just updated a new EFI folder for upgrading to Big Sur Beta.
-If you are using a Broadcom wifi card, remmeber to disable AirportBrcm4360_Injector.kext and set its MaxKernel is 19.9.9.
-Credit [here](https://github.com/acidanthera/AirportBrcmFixup/blob/master/README.md#please-pay-attention)**
 ## Overview
-- Lastest macOS Catalina 10.15.7 (can update to Big Sur Beta 10 with Beta folder)
+- Lastest macOS Catalina 10.15.7
 - Bootloader: OpenCore 0.6.2
 - EFI folder can be used both for USB Installer and booting.
 ## Hardware configuration